aws-samples/aws-hpc-tutorials/content/01-hpc-overview/02-slides.md

 ---

 {{% notice info  %}}
-The last version of the slides will be accessible on this page during the tutorial starting 11/9.
+The last version of the slides will be accessible on this page during the tutorial starting November 9th 2020.
 You can also get them through the SC20 website.
 {{% /notice %}}